Please see the emergency contact information page in the case of a crisis.

 Each day in the U.S., an average of three college students die from suicide.
 That’s three extended families, three constellations of friends, and three campuses forever changed by suicide.

-The Loyola University community, students, staff, and faculty alike, can make a difference in preventing suicide and supporting struggling students on campus.
+The Loyola University community - students, staff, and faculty - can make a difference in preventing suicide and supporting students who are struggling.
 This Fall, The Counseling Center’s Public Health efforts focus on Suicide Prevention.
 The campaign shares information and resources to raise awareness about suicide, learning to recognize the warning signs of suicide, and how to get help for yourself or others.

 Recognize the Warning Signs